×

 If you are thinking about moving to Medina, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Medina can vary greatly depending on the location and size of the property.
 For instance, a small apartment in the city center may cost significantly less than a large villa in a more affluent neighborhood.
 However, on average, the cost of housing in Medina is generally considered to be quite affordable compared to other major cities in Saudi Arabia.
-It's important to note that prices can fluctuate based on market conditions and other factors," replied a member in Medina.
+It's important to note that prices can fluctuate based on market conditions and other factors," said one expat in Medina.

 Should I buy or rent a home in Medina?